Santanu-Sahoo-02/My-ML-Projects/README.md

 ### 14: Decision Trees
 Program 1: To apply DecisionTreeClassifier Machine Learning Model to take a  decision whether to play cricket or not under given conditions.

-Prograrn 2: To use a decision tree machine learning  model to analyse employee salary data of various companies and then predict the salary of a new employee.
+Program 2: To use a decision tree machine learning  model to analyse employee salary data of various companies and then predict the salary of a new employee.

 ### 15: Random Forest
 Program 1: To train the Random Forest on the scikit digits dataset and check if  the model is correctly predicting the handwritten digits.